alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 Based on this query, the top 5 states to scout regardless of round to find the players with the longest average career length are Massachusetts, Colorado, Pennsylvania, Indiana and New York.

-Conclusion: If you have a 1st round draft pick, teams should focus their scouting efforts to colleges that are in the states of California, Florida and Texas.
+**Conclusion:** If you have a 1st round draft pick, teams should focus their scouting efforts to colleges that are in the states of California, Florida and Texas.
 For other rounds, teams should focus their scouting efforts to Massachusetts, Colorado or Pennsylvania.

 ## 3. College Drafted From

 If being drafted in the 1st round gives you the longest average career, what are the top 10 colleges base on average career for 1st rounders?

 We cannot acheive this analysis with our current dataset, so we will have to create a new table to query from.
-We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table, use **WHERE** to clean the data by removing NULL values from the "Years_Played" column, limit draft year to the 7 round draft era and only and include players drafted in the 1st round.
-We will use **GROUP BY** to group the data by Round and College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** selecte the top 10 colleges by players taken in the 1st round of the draft.
+We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table, use **WHERE** to clean the data by removing _NULL_ values from the _Years_Played_ column, limit draft year to the 7 round draft era and only and include players drafted in the 1st round.
+We will use **GROUP BY** to group the data by Round and College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** select the top 10 colleges by players taken in the 1st round of the draft.

 ### Create Table